 104-120 104-101 104-119 104-120

 In this case there are three unique values.
 There is no intuitive worksheet function that will return a count of unique values, which makes one think that a user-defined function would be the logical approach.
-However, you can use an array formula to very easily derive the desired information.
-Follow these steps:
+However, you can use aa simple formula to very easily derive the desired information.
+Follow these two steps:

 =SUM(1/COUNTIF(MyRange,MyRange))

-That's it!
-The cell now contains the number of unique name values in the specified range.
+With the formula properly entered, the cell contains the number of unique name values in the specified range.
 This approach is not case-sensitive, so if you have two values that differ only in their capitalization (ThisName vs. THISNAME), they are both counted as a single unique value.
 In addition, there can be no blank cells in the range.
 (Having a blank cell returns a #DIV/0 error from the formula.)

 If your particular needs require that your list contain blanks (but you don't want them counted) and you want the evaluation to be case-sensitive, then you must turn to a macro.
 The following macro, CountUnique, will do the trick: